Health and Wellness

 Daily Symptom Screening

-Daily symptom screening with the university’s Protect Texas Together app, to be launched by mid-August, will be expected for all students, faculty, and staff coming to campus or living on campus.
+Daily symptom screening with the university’s Protect Texas Together app will be expected for all students, faculty, and staff coming to campus or living on campus.
+If you don’t have a smartphone, a phone-based application is also available.
 Guidance for Daily Symptom and Temperature Screening

 Temperature Screening in Select Buildings

 For select campus buildings and units, in-person temperature screenings will be required.
 One such building is Dell Medical School’s Health Transformation Building, home to UT Health Austin clinics.